 - would like to know how to engage with your child’s friends

-- would like to help your teenager become a good, respectful friend and not a bully
+- would like to help your child be a better friend

 - need more information about the qualities of a good friend.